AI-READI/ai-readi-dataset-mock/main/v1.0.0/README.md

 !comment: Update final file count and dataset size.

-A detailed description of the dataset is available at [docs.aireadi.org](https://docs.aireadi.org/).
+A detailed description of the dataset is available in the AI-READI documentation for v1.0.0 of the dataset at [docs.aireadi.org](https://docs.aireadi.org/).

 ## Protocol
-The protocol followed for collecting the data can be found at [docs.aireadi.org](https://docs.aireadi.org/).
+The protocol followed for collecting the data can be found in the AI-READI documentation for v1.0.0 of the dataset at [docs.aireadi.org](https://docs.aireadi.org/).

 ## Dataset access/restrictions
 Accessing the dataset requires several steps, including: